Holy Name Cemetery (Jersey City, New Jersey)

-Holy Name Cemetery is a Roman Catholic cemetery in Jersey City, New Jersey administered by the Roman Catholic Archdiocese of Newark.
+Holy Name Cemetery is a Catholic cemetery in Jersey City, New Jersey administered by the Archdiocese of Newark.

+Description

 It was established in 1866 and at the end of calendar year 2002 has accepted 264,984 burials.
 The cemetery parcel is 63 acre and all but 0.3 acre has been developed and sold for burials.
 It is an active cemetery providing services to Catholic families.